slevithan/regex/README.md

 Flag <kbd>v</kbd> and emulated flags <kbd>x</kbd> and <kbd>n</kbd> are always on when using `regex`, giving your regexes a modern baseline syntax and avoiding the need to continually opt-in to their superior modes.

-> For special situations such as when using Regex+ within other tools, implicit flags can be disabled.
+> For special situations such as when wrapping Regex+ within other tools, implicit flags can be disabled.
 See: [*Options*](#-options).

 ### Flag `v`

-JavaScript's native flag <kbd>v</kbd> gives you the best level of Unicode support, strict errors, and all the latest regex features like character class set operations and properties of strings (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicodeSets)).
+JavaScript's native flag <kbd>v</kbd> (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicodeSets)) gives you the best level of Unicode support, strict errors, and all the latest regex features like multicharacter properties of strings and character class subtraction/intersection.
 It's always on when using `regex`, which helps avoid numerous Unicode-related bugs, and means there's only one way to parse a regex instead of [four](#-context) (so you only need to remember one set of regex syntax and behavior).

 Flag <kbd>v</kbd> is applied to the full pattern after interpolation happens.

-> In environments without native support for flag <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are forward and backward compatible.
+> In environments without native support for flag <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are backward compatible.

 ### Flag `x`

-Emulated flag <kbd>x</kbd> makes whitespace insignificant and adds support for line comments (starting with `#`), allowing you to freely format your regexes for readability.
+Emulated flag <kbd>x</kbd> makes whitespace insignificant and adds support for line comments starting with `#`, allowing you to freely format your regexes for readability.
 It's always implicitly on, though it doesn't extend into interpolated `RegExp` instances (to avoid changing their meaning).

 Example: